JardaniWorld/alx-low_level_programming/0x08-recursion/README.md

-This code executes to evaluate a prime number
+This code checks whether or not a string is a palindrome